Falcons-25/Samyak-Task2/README.md

    - Double-click the `serial in` node.
    - Set the serial port to match your Arduino's connection (e.g., COM13).

+## Arduino Setup

+To complete the setup, you need to program the Arduino to read the distance from the ultrasonic sensor and output this data to the serial port.

+1. **Arduino Code**:
+   - Upload the reference code [(here)](ultrasonic_out.ino) to your Arduino

+2. **Connect the Ultrasonic Sensor**:
+   - Connect the VCC and GND pins of the ultrasonic sensor to the 5V and GND pins on the Arduino.
+   - Connect the Trig pin of the ultrasonic sensor to digital pin 9 on the Arduino.
+   - Connect the Echo pin of the ultrasonic sensor to digital pin 10 on the Arduino.

 ## Usage

 - Open the Node-RED dashboard in your browser.